maxim-top/im.gitbook/server-api-quick-start.md

 ### API classification

-MaxIM API主要分为User API、Friend API、Group API、Message API、PushAPI。
+MaxIM API is mainly divided into user API, friend API, group API, message API and push API.

 *   User API

     Users belong to a single App, which is the foundation of instant messaging.
 Only with users can we realize the functions of friends and groups.
 User data is divided into basic information and setting information.
 Basic information includes email address, mobile number, username and password.
-Setting information includes whether to download thumbnails and files automatically, whether to confirm the invitation to join group, etc. Generally speaking, the user API mainly involves the update of its basic information and user settings, and the related API starts with`/user`开头，后面接具体的资源，如Get user settingsAPI为"GET /user/settings"。
+Setting information includes whether to download thumbnails and files automatically, whether to confirm the invitation to join group, etc. Generally speaking, the user API mainly involves the update of its basic information and user settings, and the related API starts with`/user`, followed by specific resources, ex.
+“GET /user/settings” to get user settings API.
 *   Friend API

     Friend is the relationship between users.
 In MaxIM friendship design, users can set remarks for friends, set the notification method of friend messages, apply for adding friends, and blacklist a friend.
 Friend API provides friend information, friend application, friend list, friend blacklist and other related operations, and its API starts with`/roster`.